NFL News: Giants’ Janoris Jenkins Calls Fan A ‘Retard’ On Social Media During Practice

 “I can only do my job.. retard.”

 The fan kind of baited Jenkins with hashtags of #none and #irrelevant added onto the end of his tweet.
-Still, the disparaging comment was met with a lot of criticism and as of this writing, it is still up and has not been deleted four hours after being posted on Twitter.
+Still, the disparaging comment was met with a lot of criticism and, as of writing, it is still up — it has not been deleted four hours after being posted on Twitter.

-On Wednesday afternoon, Giants head coach Pat Shurmur was asked about Jenkins’ actions during practice.
-Even though he was not out on the field due to the injury, Shurmur was not thrilled with his cornerback’s decisions but he kept his comments simple.
+Today, Giants head coach Pat Shurmur was asked about Jenkins’ actions during practice.
+Even though he was not out on the field due to the injury, Shurmur was not thrilled with his cornerback’s decisions, but he kept his comments simple.

 “I was just made aware of the tweets.
 You shouldn’t be tweeting during practice.”

-The same fan that was called the word by Jenkins tweeted at the New York Giant again, and the cornerback chose to keep responding.
+The same fan that was name-called by Jenkins tweeted at the New York Giant again, and the cornerback chose to keep responding.

 Cause I’m grown and I speak facts.. https://t.co/ilY3qtemtX